hashicorp/terraform-provider-aws/website/docs/r/ec2_traffic_mirror_filter_rule.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `arn` - The ARN of the traffic mirror filter rule.
 * `id` - The name of the traffic mirror filter rule.

 ## Import